alessandrotrisolini/hostapd/README.md

 After a successful 802.1X EAP-TLS authentication, the authenticator, which is also the Key Server, initiates a Key Agreement session in order to distribute the Security Association Key (SAK) that will be used to authenticate all the frames exchanged between itself and the supplicant.

 The `hostapd` daemon is intended to manage an [Open vSwitch](http://openvswitch.org/) by the addition/deletion of pysical ports to it.
-This enables to use a general purpose x86 machine -- with multiple NICs -- as a MACsec-capable switch.
+This enables to use a commodity machine -- with multiple NICs -- as a MACsec-capable switch.

 ## Installation
 This version of `hostapd` has been tested only on Ubuntu 16.10 LTS (Linux kernel v4.8).